Securing the VoIPmonitor Web GUI HTTPS and Basic Auth

 Require valid-user

-Step 3: Test and Restart Apache
+Step 3: Restart

-Step 1: Create the Password File
+Step 1: Create password file

 sudo apt -y install apache2-utils